Chapter 16: ACLS | American CPR Care Association

 Online ACLS Course

-Chapter 16 : Stable Tachycardia
+chapter 16 : Stable Tachycardia

 Tachycardia is when the heart rate or rhythm is too fast (>100 beats/min).
 Increase in heart rate causes less blood to be pumped through the systemic and pulmonary systems.
 Low blood flow will cause less oxygen to flow to the heart and brain and less oxygen to the heart can lead to Ischemia and MI.
 In stable tachycardia the patient is stable and no significant signs and symptoms are present.